-Interested in developing games and apps?
-Want to learn how to create visual assets for these digital spaces?
-Curious to see what computer programming is all about?
+Are you interested in designing video games?
+Want to learn how to create digital worlds and characters?
+Curious to see what programming a game is like?
+Have an interest in producing game-focused sound effects and music?
 This course is meant for anyone who has ever wondered "How are video games and apps made?"

-Game and App Design 10 is a course designed for students who want to learn more about and participate in the type of design work being done in the video game and app industries.
-Students will learn how to use Unity to write code and develop virtual worlds, Blender to design and create 3D models and animations, as well as strategies for tying their work on both platforms together into fully realized projects.
+Video Game Design 10 is designed for students who want to learn more about and participate in the type of design work being done in the industry.
+Students will learn how to use Unity to write code and develop virtual worlds, Blender to design and create 3D models, BandLab to record and produce digital audio, as well as strategies for tying all of this work together into larger projects!
 As they learn, design, and develop, students will explore the wider design industry and learn about project workflow, professional roles and responsibilities, and the people who work in the industry.
-By the end of the course, students will learn how to utilize the design cycle to ideate and create games and apps of their own design!
+By the end of the course, students will learn how to utilize the design cycle to ideate and create simple games of their own design!